actionjdjackson/stdTernaryTest/README.md

 booleans is actually faster than a `sbyte`, but the consensus seems to be that there is no performance advantage to a bool over a byte.

 All bitwise and bytewise operators have been overriden for trits and trytes.
-I am currently using the `*` operator on trits for XNOR/MULTIPLY and have not used the XOR `^` operator in its place, since XOR is a specifically binary operation, according to Stack Overflow - lol.
+I am currently using the `*` operator on trits for XNOR/MULTIPLY and have not used the XOR `^` operator in its place, since XOR is a specifically binary operation, according to Stack Overflow.
 The classes are `BalTrit` and `BalTryte` - and the `BalTryte` can be modified easily to be any number of trits you want, up to 10 trits with the current implementation.
 Each `BalTryte` holds a combination of an array of `BalTrit`s, an array of `char`s ( `+ , -, or 0` ), and a `short` value for binary equivalent and doing the math operator overrides like addition, subtraction, multiplication, division, modulus, etc.